RyanMokarian/Language_Identification/README.md

 # Language_Identification
-Probabilistic Unigram and Bigram models to identify language
+Ttile: Probabilistic Unigram and Bigram models to identify language

+Category: Machine Learning

+Author: Ryan Mokarian

+Description:
 /*
     This project builds and experiments with a probabilistic language identification system to identify language of a sentence.
 First, unigram and bigram character-based language models for English, French